Gluten-Free Blackberry Crisp with Almond Flour

 Pan of gluten-free blackberry crisp before baking.

-Step 3: Spread the topping evenly across the top of the blackberries.
+Step 3: Spread the topping across the top of the blackberries.

 Pan of gluten-free blackberry crisp right out of the oven.

-Step 4: Place the blackberry crisp in the preheated oven and bake for 40 minutes or until the blackberries are bubbling and the top is just beginning to turn brown.
-Enjoy warm!
+Step 4: Place the blackberry crisp in the preheated oven and bake for 40 minutes or until the blackberries are bubbling and the top is just beginning to turn golden brown.

 Gluten-free blackberry crisp with ice cream on a plate.